pmigut/kubernetes-wordpress/README.md

 ## Introduction

-Steps in this document describe process of Wordpress deployment into GKE Kubernetes cluster, connected to Google Cloud SQL instance with help of Helm chart.
+The steps in this document describe the process of Wordpress deployment into GKE Kubernetes cluster using Google Cloud SQL instance as a DB and with help of a Helm chart.

 ## Prerequisites